ziyeziye/easy-i18n/README.md

 Easy-i18n is a Go package and a command that helps you translate Go programs into multiple languages.

-- Supports [pluralized strings](http://cldr.unicode.org/index/cldr-spec/plural-rules) for all 200+ languages in the [Unicode Common Locale Data Repository (CLDR)](http://www.unicode.org/cldr/charts/28/supplemental/language_plural_rules.html).
+- Supports pluralized strings with =x or >x expression.
 - Supports strings with similar to [fmt.Sprintf](https://golang.org/pkg/fmt/) format syntax.
 - Supports message files of any format (e.g. JSON, TOML, YAML).